katehret/compStrings/README.md

 #### Cite as

-To cite this resource please cite the related publication and use the following format:
+To cite this resource please cite the related publication:

-Ehret, Katharina. compStrings: Analysing algorithmically compressed strings.
-Zenodo.
-DOI:

 Ehret, Katharina.
 To appear.
 "Through the compression glass: language complexity and the linguistic structure of compressed strings". *Linguistics Vanguard*.